SharePoint/sp-dev-docs/docs/solution-guidance/Records-management-extensions-sample-app-for-SharePoint.md

 Scenario 2 shows how to interact with in-place records management settings for lists.
 When the app installs, it creates a document library called IPRTest.
 When you use this app to change and save the in-place records management settings, the changes are applied to IPRTest.

+> [!NOTE]
-**Note**  To use in-place records management settings on a list, you must activate the In-place Records Management feature on your site collection, as shown in Figure 1 earlier in this article.
+> To use in-place records management settings on a list, you must activate the In-place Records Management feature on your site collection, as shown in Figure 1 earlier in this article.

 The following code in Default.aspx.cs runs when a user chooses the  **Save Changes** button.